bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

   * `FAIL_ON_DUPLICATES`: if the process already exists (same `name` and `version`), the deployment fails.
   * `IGNORE_DUPLICATES`: only deploys a process when it does not already exists (same `name` and `version`)
-  * `REPLACE_DUPLICATES`: if the process already exists (same `name` and `version`), the deployer deletes the existing one and deploys the new one
+  * `REPLACE_DUPLICATES`: if the process already exists (same `name` and `version`), the deployer deletes the existing one and deploys the new one.
+As a reminder, deleting a process means: disable it, delete it and all related cases
 * Profiles: `REPLACE_DUPLICATES` (In case of conflict on the name, it replaces completely the profile including profile entries and profile mappings)